DISCERNING READERS

 This Author’s Thoughts and Perceptions

-This is how I felt after reading Our Times a six-volume set of books covering America from 1900 to 1925 published in 1926, 1927, 1930, 1932, 1933, and 1935.
+The last paragraph above is how I felt while reading Our Times a six-volume set of books covering America from 1900 to 1925 published in 1926, 1927, 1930, 1932, 1933, and 1935.

 It is a magnificent work, written with flair for enjoyment, yet so full of inside information, competent journalism and facts which are presented honestly and intelligently but also in great fun (select the image to read the review).